 Tummy Tuck (Abdominoplasty) in Boca Raton, FL

-Many people become unhappy with the shape and size of their tummy and have found exercise and diet to be ineffective in reshaping their abdominals.
-Board-certified plastic surgeon Daniel Man, M.D., performs tummy tucks on people living in and around Boca Raton, FL, to create a slimmer figure and a flatter midsection.
+Many people become unhappy with the shape and size of their abdomen and have found exercise or dieting to be ineffective in reshaping their abdominals.
+Board-certified plastic surgeon, Daniel Man, M.D., performs tummy tucks on people living in and around Boca Raton, FL, to create a slimmer figure and a flatter midsection.

 What is Tummy Tuck?

-Abdominoplasty, better known as a tummy tuck, is designed to remove skin and fat, tighten the abdominal muscles, and shape the tummy.
-Liposuction is commonly used to remove fat, or a lipectomy may remove skin and fat to create a smoother, flatter and tighter stomach.
+Abdominoplasty, better known as a tummy tuck, is designed to remove skin and fat, tighten the abdominal muscles, and shape the abdomen area.
+Liposuction is commonly used to remove fat or a lipectomy may remove skin and fat to create a smoother, flatter, and tighter stomach.

 Benefits* of a Tummy Tuck